Hypothetical Planet in Multiple Star System

 However, red dwarf stars bring a host of problems with them.
 For one, their habitable zones are very close to the star itself.
 So close, in fact, that a planet orbiting in the habitable zone would very likely be phase-locked, like the vast majority of moons in our Solar System, thus keeping the same side facing their sun at all times.
 Theories indicate that this can result in a number of undesirable effects, such as “cold trapping” all the water on the night side, leaving little or none available in liquid form for the rest of the planet.
 The day side could end up too hot, and the night side too cold, although there would be a ring like the iris of an eyeball where temperatures would be suitable.
 (Such potentially habitable worlds are referred to as “eyeball Earths”.)

 In addition, phase-locking would result in a slow rotation, which would probably preclude the existence of a magnetic field to protect the planet against flares and radiation.
-And given that red dwarf stars tend to be more active and emit considerably more flares than larger stars such as our Sun, this would almost certainly mean that the planet would be bathed in enough radiation to exterminate any life that might find itself there, by whatever means.
+And given that red dwarf stars tend to be more active and emit considerably more flares than larger stars such as our Sun, this would almost certainly mean that the planet would be bathed in enough radiation to exterminate any life that might find itself there.

 On the other extreme, the habitable zones around blue stars larger than our Sun are correspondingly larger and further out.
 Planets would not be phase-locked and could rotate like Earth and have appropriate atmospheres and global magnetic fields.
 As for the presence of life… If life requires a long time to develop spontaneously, then these large stars generally do not live long enough for life to arise before exploding into supernovas or ballooning into red giants.
 If life arises from intelligent design, then that is another case altogether, although one might ask why a Designer would put life on a planet that will end up being vaporized by its sun in a considerably shorter time than Earth will be.